Continuous Performance Management Strategy - Examples & Best Practices

 Often 1-on-1s are left to manager discretion, both in terms of the cadence, and the quality of the meeting.
 Even when 1-on-1s are happening , we often find managers simply asking for a status update which turns the conversation into a backwards looking reporting exercise.

 With continuous performance management and the right tools to support the process, 1-on-1s are employee owned, forward looking and managers take on a coaching and developmental role.
 Research tells us that 1-on-1s should be happening at least monthly.

-Of course, it can be easy for these meetings to become meaningless with a repetitive agenda covering the same ground - that’s why it’s a good idea to avoid static paper based agendas.
-Instead it should be about team member’s choosing the agenda, based on what is needed at that time.
+Of course, it can be easy for these meetings to become meaningless with a repetitive agenda covering the same ground - that’s why it’s a good idea to include a range of templates that help managers & team members to have a range of different conversations based on what is needed at that time.
 It could be a quick coffee catch up, goals discussion, career, or learning & development.
 This is where technology can help ensure a well rounded conversation is taking place over the course of the year.